The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Astrophysical Limitations of Nearby SMBHBs

 Additionally, we performed a new search for the electromagnetic SMBHB candidate HS 1630+2355.
-First identified as a periodic quasar in \citet{Graham2015}, this candidate is identified as a top PTA CW candidate in \citet{xin_CRTS} with a gravitational wave frequency of $1.13\times10^{-8}$ Hz and a luminosity distance of 5.26 Gpc.
+First identified as a periodic quasar in \citet{Graham2015}, this candidate is identified as a top PTA CW candidate in \citet{xin_CRTS} with a gravitational wave frequency of $\fgw = 1.13\times10^{-8}$ Hz and a luminosity distance of 5.26 Gpc.
 In the 12.5-year data set, we do not detect any CWs from HS 1630+2355; in a CW+CRN analysis (necessary due to the low GW frequency), we calculate a Bayes factor of $0.74 \pm 0.02$.
-Then, we are able to set an upper limit of $(1.28\pm0.03)\times 10^{10}M_\odot$ on the chirp mass of an SMBHB within HS 1630+2355, which corresponds to a strain of $4.03 \times 10^{-15}$.
-For comparison, the all-sky upper limit at the nearest frequency of $1.10\times10^{-8}$ Hz is $1.07\times10^{-14}$, a factor of 2.66 larger than the targeted upper limit.
+Then, we are able to set an upper limit of $\mathcal{M}<(1.28\pm0.03)\times 10^{10}M_\odot$ on the chirp mass of an SMBHB within HS 1630+2355, which corresponds to a strain of $h_0 < 4.03 \times 10^{-15}$.
+For comparison, the all-sky upper limit at the nearest frequency of $\fgw = 1.10\times10^{-8}$ Hz is $h_0 < 1.07\times10^{-14}$, a factor of 2.66 larger than the targeted upper limit.
 Due to this candidate's favorable position near the PTA's most sensitive sky location, we are able to overcome the much larger source distance to set a constraining upper limit.
 However, this limit is still approximately 4 times larger than the estimated chirp mass of $3.15\times 10^9 M_\odot$ \citep{xin_CRTS}, meaning that more data are needed to rule out or detect an SMBHB within HS 1630+2355.
+The simulations in \citet{xin_CRTS} indicate that HS 1630+2355 will not detectable even by IPTA data sets by the late 2020s, so this result is unsurprising; therefore, HS 1630+2355 will require continued monitoring until PTA sensitivity brings it into reach.